johnofleek/PiloT/networkManagerDocs/instructions_HL7692.md

 ### HL7692 USB port composition

-Currently network manager effectively manages the HL7692 network interface if the HL7692 is reconfigured to USB composition 2 which gives 1 MBIM and 1 USB port.
+Currently network manager manages the HL7692 network interface via MBIM if the HL7692 is reconfigured to USB composition 2 which gives 1 MBIM and 1 USB port.
  This a change from the modules default setting

-At this time (August 2019) the Sierra AT command guide indicated that three USB serial ports will be made available but this wasn't the case with the available FW RHL769x.2.26 and RHL769x.2.27.
+Note that at the time of writing (August 2019) the Sierra AT command guide indicated that three USB serial ports will be made available.
+ But this wasn't the case with FW RHL769x.2.26 and RHL769x.2.27 one MBIM and one serial AT port is available

 Configure the composition to enable and MBIM interface
 ```